amitofsk/dandy/docs/Dandy483.md

 ### 7.1 Set up the microcontroller and run the example

 You should still have the pushbutton wired to the microcontroller.
 We'll need it for this example.
 Now, let's program the microcontroller.
 Open the Mu or Arduino IDE.
 Re-open the blinky lights example from section 5.1.3.
-(See file microcontr/serialWriteMP.py, microcontr/serialWriteCP.py, microcontr/serialWritePSoC.py, or src/microcontr/serialWriteArd.py.)
+(See file microcontr/serialWriteMP.py.)
  We'll use this program once again in this section.
 Run it, and then close the IDE for your microcontroller.
 Leave the microcontroller connected to your computer with the USB cable.
 <br><br>